HST Preparation of the PDF Attachment

 Special Requirements, including Scheduling Requirements

 (This item is required for GO and SNAP proposals)

 All visit-level and exposure-level special requirements must be itemized and justified in the Phase I proposal.
+Proposers must verify that the appropriate flags and checkboxes are set in APT.
 Generally, proposers may not add special requirements in the Phase II submission or at a later date.
 Special requirements include:

-- For Target-of-Opportunity (ToO) observations, estimate the probability of occurrence during Cycle 31, specify whether long-term status is requested, identify whether the ToOs are disruptive or non-disruptive, and state clearly how soon HST must begin observing after the formal activation.
+- For Target-of-Opportunity (ToO) observations, estimate the probability of occurrence during Cycle 32, specify whether future-cycle status is requested, identify whether the ToOs are disruptive or non-disruptive, and state clearly how soon HST must begin observing after the formal activation.